juvinious/dmgc-attiny/README.md

 - make
 - executables are dropped in bin directory

+## Examples
+There are currently three example sketches
+### DMGC-IPS-ATTINY85
+This is the original sketch.
+Refer to [DMGC-IPS-01](https://github.com/MouseBiteLabs/Game-Boy-DMG-Color/tree/main/DMGC-IPS-01#button-leds-and-attiny85) for details.
+### DMGC-IPS-ATTINY85-PLUS
+This is the same as the original, but improved using the key/button handler which is using states to determine the positions of buttons.
+Better practice instead of blocking with while loops. :P.
+### BREATHING
+A more extended example, allowing for different modes ([incomplete, see todo](#todo)).
+  - Breathing - Increases and decreases brightness at a specific rate.
+Changes to random color when brightness is at 5 or below, starting a new cycle
+  - Left to Right (LTR) - Run a gradient from left to right while brightning the a random color to the max, fade out and then restart
+  - Right to Left - Same as LTR, but going in the opposite direction
+  - Center Out - Same as LTR, but starting from select and start and going outward
+  - Out to Center - Same as LTR, but starting at Left and A

 ## Deploy to ATTINY85 in Arduino IDE
 - Symlink library directory as src in the directory of the sketch
   - In windows: mklink /J src ..\..\library